tkerby/flipperzero-firmware-wPlugins/README.md

      - Easy: Search depth 2 (increases to 3 once 10 pawns have reached their target rows).
      - Medium: Search depth 3.
      - Hard: Search depth 4.
-  2. Notifications: Choose how the Flipper Zero alerts you when the AI moves:
+  2. Notifications: Choose how the Flipper Zero alerts you when the AI moves (notifications apply only in PvE mode.):
      - LED blink
      - Vibration
      - Both
-     *(Notifications apply only in PvE mode.)*

 ## How to Play
 - The board is fixed at 11×6.